 Students will work with more complex concepts and tools of the Java programming language.
-You'll do hands-on work to develop algorithms, write code, test and correct errors in computer programs that solve problems or accomplish tasks to a given scenario.
+You'll do hands-on work to develop algorithms, write code, test and correct errors in computer programs that solve problems or accomplish tasks to a given and Computer Science 2 will satisfy the LOTE graduation requirement.